 Still, the Lehigh Valley, consisting of Lehigh and Northampton Counties, has the “small-town” feel and a high quality of life valued by its citizens.
 Its relatively low cost of housing and property taxes has attracted many out-of-state residents who seek a less stressful and less expensive way of life.

 The Lehigh Valley International Airport is conveniently located to LVIP parks and serves the growing region, offering access to most major commercial carriers and several lower-cost carriers.
 Newark’s Liberty International Airport is 50 miles east on Interstate Route 78, and the Philadelphia International Airport is about 65 miles south of the Lehigh Valley.
-Daily bus transportation on Trans-Bridge bus lines makes New York City less than two hours away.
+Daily bus transportation on Trans-Bridge Lines makes New York City less than two hours away.
 Several buses each day service incoming and outgoing passengers of Newark’s Liberty International Airport.
 The Lehigh and Northampton Transit Authority (LANTA) provides daily public bus service to 4 million passengers yearly, including those needing service to and from our park system.